jsabater/genesisng/ZATO.md

 Install a number of dependencies in the form of system packages:

-`apt install --yes python3 python3-dev python3-pip git`
+`apt install --yes python3 python3-dev python3-pip git sudo`

 Optionally, install some helpers also as system packages:

-`apt install --yes apt-utils ccze dialog htop mc net-tools sudo tzdata vim`
+`apt install --yes apt-utils ccze dialog htop mc net-tools tzdata vim`

 Create the `zato` user and set a password: